During Japan’s hot summer season, what kind of sweets do you like to eat? Ice cream is a solid way to cool off, but what about shaved ice?

 Shaved ice stands are one of many types of food stands popular at summer festivals in Japan.
 If you try comparing the various flavors of shaved ice, for the most part they’ll all taste the same.
 The major flavors found at summer festivals are made with sugar, food coloring, and a simple fragrance.
 The apparent difference between types of shaved ice is an illusion — people just see the variety of bright colors for each flavor, and somehow their minds do the rest of the work.
 Weird, isn’t it?
 But it’s true!

 Social media has a big influence on Japanese people, and websites like Facebook and Instagram have induced a shaved ice renaissance.
-People post reviews or pictures of a particular brand of shaved ice, then other people see the reviews, try it for themselves, create their own posts, and the cycle repeats.
-Recently, due to its renewed popularity, many unique flavors of shaved ice have been developed.
+People post reviews or pictures of a particular shaved ice shop, then other people see the reviews, try it for themselves, create their own posts, and the cycle repeats.
+Recently, due to its renewed popularity, cafes, restaurants and shops are creating new, unique shaved ice flavors.
 The combination of new flavors and social media has made shaved ice an enduring part of modern Japanese culture.

 Let’s take a look at what a few specific shaved ice shops have to offer.